mattbford/Log-File-System/readme.txt

     We can only ever satisfy two of those aspects.
 I chose durability and cost(my time and sanity) and as a result the system definitely isn't very efficient.

+The tests currently don't work.
+CreateFile is not adding the file data to the disk for some reason.
+However if the test code is copied into file.c's main it works correctly.